Rare 50p coins in circulation

 Unfortunately, not all 50p coins are worth much more than face value!

 If you’re reading this article, you may have an unusual 50p coin.
 There’s been a lot of publicity over the last few years about rare 50p coins in circulation which are – often to the surprise of those carrying them – being sold for significantly more than their face value, with collectors and investors seeking to snap up specific scarce and commemorative designs.

 No doubt you’re already aware of this and are curious to know whether your 50p could be worth a pretty penny.
-So, what makes a 50p rare?
-Let’s take a look.

 How much is my 50p worth?